garysweaver/stepford/README.md

 If you are using STI, you'll need to manually fix the value that goes into the `type` attribute, or remove it.

-If you specify `--associations`, you might run into issue with circular associations, so you could easily end up with:
+If you specify `--associations`, you might get circular associations and could easily end up with:

     SystemStackError:
       stack level too deep

-Some suggestions from ThoughtBot's Josh Clayton provided include using methods to generate more complex object structures:
+ThoughtBot's Josh Clayton provided some suggestions for this, including using methods to generate more complex object structures:

     def post_containing_comment_by_author
       author = FactoryGirl.create(:user)